dijo-d/RouteSage/README.md

 ## 📌 What is RouteSage?

-**RouteSage** is a developer tool that generates **human-readable documentation** from FastAPI route definitions using **Large Language Models (LLMs)**.
+**RouteSage** is a weekend vibe-coded developer tool that generates **human-readable documentation** from FastAPI route definitions using **Large Language Models (LLMs)**.
 Whether you're building internal tools or public APIs, RouteSage saves time by explaining endpoints in plain English—automatically.

 ---